remiss-project/remiss/README.md

 ### Step 2: Install Dependencies

+This software requires Python 3.11 or higher.
+You can install the necessary Python packages using `pip` or `conda`.

 1. **Clone the Repository:**
    - Clone this repository to your local machine using the following command:
      ```bash